-- Working in batches, put 4-6 tomatoes at a time into the stock pot with the soft boiling water for 30-60 seconds until skins split.
+- Working in batches, put 4-6 tomatoes at a time into the stockpot with the soft boiling water for 30-60 seconds until the skins split.

-- Working with 1 tomato at a time, remove stem end of tomato.
-If you wish, you can remove the entire core of the tomato as well.
-Once the stem end is removed, chop tomato and transfer to large pot on stove.
+- Working with one tomato at a time, remove the stem end of the tomato.
+If you want, you can remove the entire core of the tomato as well.
+Once the stem end is removed, chop the tomato and transfer the chopped pieces into the large pot on the stove.
 Turn on heat to low and allow tomatoes to simmer while you continue to work through preparing all the tomatoes and transferring them to the pot.

 - Once all the chopped tomatoes are in the pot, bring the tomatoes up to a boil and remain boiling for 5 minutes, stirring and crushing the tomatoes.

-- Place lid on jar and then put ring on jar and tighten to "finger-tip-tight."
-(See Video.)
-Using jar lifter, lift jar and place it down into your canner onto the submerged rack.
-The jar should be covered with water by 1-2 inches.
+- Place a lid on the jar, put a ring on the jar, and then tighten the ring to "finger-tip-tight."
+(See video.)
+Using a jar lifter, lift the jar and place it down into your canner onto the submerged rack.
+The jar should be covered with 1-2 inches of water.

-- After 35 minutes, turn off heat and carefully remove lid.
-Allow jars to rest in the canner for 5 minutes.
-After 5 minutes, remove jars using jar lifter and place on to a cushioned surface, such as a counter lined with a thick dish towel.
+- After 35 minutes, turn off the heat and carefully remove the lid of the canner.
+Allow the jars to rest in the canner for 5 minutes.
+After 5 minutes, remove the jars using a jar lifter and place the jars on a cushioned surface, such as a counter that's lined with a thick dishtowel.

-- Allow jars to cool for 24 hours.
-Then remove rings and check that the lids are sealed tightly to the jars.
-Store in pantry based on manufactures suggestions.
-(Most "Ball" brand lids guarantee that food canned using their lids will stay shelf stable for 18 months.)
+- Allow the jars to cool for 24 hours.
+Next, remove the rings and check that the lids are sealed tightly to the jars.
+Store the jars in your pantry based on manufacturer's suggestions.
+(Most Ball brand lids guarantee that food canned using their lids will stay shelf stable for 18 months.)